webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 |Content===By Tali Garsiel & Paul Irish==
 Published Aug.
 5, 2011

-===Localizations===

-This article is additionally available in the following languages:

-* [/ru/tutorials/internals/howbrowserswork/ Pусский]
-* [/ja/tutorials/internals/howbrowserswork/ 日本語]
-* [/zh/tutorials/internals/howbrowserswork/ 中文 (简体)]
-* [/de/tutorials/internals/howbrowserswork/ Deutsch]
-* [/pt/tutorials/internals/howbrowserswork/ Português (Brasil)]
-* [/es/tutorials/internals/howbrowserswork/ Español]

 ==Preface==

 This comprehensive primer on the internal operations of WebKit and Gecko is the result of much research done by Israeli developer Tali Garsiel.
-Over a few years, she reviewed all the published data about browser internals <small>(see [#Resources Resources])</small> and spent a lot of time reading web browser source code.
+Over a few years, she reviewed all the published data about browser internals and spent a lot of time reading web browser source code.
 She wrote:

 <blockquote> In the years of IE 90% dominance there was nothing much to do but regard the browser as a "black box", but now, with open source browsers having [http://techcrunch.com/2011/08/01/open-web-browsers/ more than half of the usage share], it's a good time to take a peek under the engine's hood and see what's inside a web browser.
 Well, what's inside are millions of C++ lines... </blockquote> Tali published her research on [http://taligarsiel.com/ her site], but we knew it deserved a larger audience, so we've cleaned it up and republished it here.